 The Employee Learning Center offers English practice and conversation on cultural topics to UW-Madison employees, including J-1 Visa scholars, who wish to improve their interactions with others at UW–Madison and in the wider community.

 All sessions are free, and employees may drop in without making an appointment or registering in advance.
 The Employee Learning Center is located at 21 N. Park Street in room 1108 (first floor) and is open on Wednesdays from 4–5:30 pm.
 Sessions may include lessons in pronunciation, idioms, or listening to fast speech, as well as special activities, guest speakers, or information about UW–Madison.

 Volunteer Tutoring Program

 The Volunteer Tutoring Program matches employees with tutors who provide one-on-one instruction.
 The program offers flexibility, allowing learners and their tutors to agree on times and meeting locations that will work for them.
-Learners define the individual learning goals they would like to pursue, and tutors receive training in the skills they need.
+Learners define the individual learning goals they would like to pursue (such as conversation English practice, basic English skills in reading and writing, or learning about U.S. culture), and tutors receive training in the skills they need.
 An online Tutor Training certificate is offered at no cost.

-Both learners and prospective tutors are encouraged to contact Cultural Linguistic Services for more information.
+Both learners and prospective tutors are encouraged to contact the program coordinator, Jzong Thao, at Cultural Linguistic Services for more information.